shiruken/csullender.com/content/posts/taylor-swifting/index.md

 tags: ['Coding', 'Web', 'Music', 'LastFM']
 ---

 I had a [really random idea](https://twitter.com/shiruken/status/536957959503241217) the other day for a simple coding project using the LastFM API: When was the last time you listened to Taylor Swift?
 This is obviously an extremely important statistic to know for the Taylor Swift obsessed.
-I already made a tool to [lookup the first time you listened to an artist](/first) using your LastFM profile, so this was a relatively straightforward adaptation.
+I already made a tool to [~~lookup the first time you listened to an artist~~](/first) using your LastFM profile, so this was a relatively straightforward adaptation.
 I also wanted to take this opportunity to leverage the power of [jQuery](http://jquery.com/) to asynchronously load the information rather than simply waiting for a static page.
-Check out [The Last Swifting](/swifting) page or continue reading for more information.
+Check out ~~The Last Swifting page~~ (_Deprecated July 2022_) or continue reading for more information.

 ![Screenshot of The Last Swifting result page](screenshot.jpg)